GrahamboJangles/TradeBotPy/readme.md

 - add a test to see if we actually get filled, and if not, try again
 - add a graph using Alpaca order data and put it underneath the backtesting graph to compare
 - change the wait time until next day to wait for a specific time delta instead of checking every minute
+- change the closing all positions because of using too much cash to correct to the amount of shares that we want instead of closing out
+- add loading bar for waiting until open

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()